cookiescrumbs/test-framework/README.md

 # Test and Automation Challenge #

-## Task 1: Create an automated API level test scenario ##

 #### Usage

 The only dependency you need to run the framework is [Docker](https://docs.docker.com/engine/install/)

+## Development Sandbox

+This repo uses docker-compose to create a development sandbox because it's important to start with the developer experience.

+You can run the whole app in development mode doing this command `npm run sandbox` and use it at http://localhost:3000

+## Task 1: Create an automated API level test scenario ##

-Just run `ENV=test docker-compose run api-tests npm run test` to run the api-tests.
+Just run `npm run api-tests` to run the api-tests.

 #### Improvements